sitraka-/decolonial-futures/speculation-as-material-practice.md

 <section data-background-image="assets/imgs/rg2.jpg" data-state=rg>
     <style>.rg header:after { content: "Rick Guidice, 1970's — Interior view looking out through large windows"; }</style>
     <aside class="notes">
     - What interests me is not just what these projections depict, but what they quietly assume.
 The agricultural systems, the infrastructure, the division of labour — all lifted more or less unchanged.
 The farms are still monocultures.
 The workers still shift-based.
-Gravity itself is faked so that business-as-usual can continue uninterrupted.
+Gravity itself is faked so that business-as-usual can continue uninterrupted.<br><br>
     - Even when framed as radical or off-world, these speculative futures continue to be tethered to deeply terrestrial logics.
 They present the new as a continuity of the same: technocratic control, extractive models, and spatial segregation dressed up in utopian skins.
   </aside>
 </section>